DPI-WE/rails-organizing-js-code/content.md

     stylesheets/
 ```

-[Sprockets](https://github.com/rails/sprockets), a key component of the Pipeline, handled the concatenation and compression of assets.
-Projects using the Asset Pipeline will have the `sprockets-rails` gem in the `Gemfile`.
+[Sprockets](https://github.com/rails/sprockets), a key component of the Pipeline, handles the concatenation and compression of assets.
+Projects using the [Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) will have the `sprockets-rails` gem in the `Gemfile`.
 There is a manifest file at `app/assets/config/manifest.js` that indexes all the assets you want to concatenate and minify. `//=` directives are used in `app/assets/config/manifest.js` to include images, stylesheets, and javascript.

 ```javascript
 // app/assets/config/manifest.js